Truly Terrific Tiger Cookies

 Made by evaporating milk to dry particles, powdered or dried milk is an excellent way of preserving milk.
 Liquid milk is sprayed onto a drum or sprayed into a heated chamber where the water evaporates quickly, leaving fine particles of powdered milk solids.

 Due to the low moisture content, powdered milk does not need to be refrigerated (until it is reconstituted) and in the powdered form has a far longer shelf life than liquid milk.
 Powdered milk and dairy products include such items as dry whole milk, nonfat (skimmed) dry milk and dry buttermilk.
 Dry buttermilk is great to use in baking, especially if no one at your house likes to drink liquid buttermilk!

 If you keep any food supplies for emergencies such as hurricanes, tornadoes, EMP attacks or whatever, powdered milk is a great item to add to your emergency food supplies.
 If you don’t have the time or inclination to run to the grocery store for milk, powdered milk is handy to have on hand to use when you’re out of fresh milk.
 In baked or cooked recipes no one will ever know that you used powdered milk!
 Powdered milk is economical, too!

 In conclusion, I hope you will try these Truly Terrific Tiger Cookies soon!
 By the way, I don’t know how these cookies got their name – there are retro Tiger Cookies that were made with Kellogg’s Frosted Flakes that were named after Tony the Tiger – but this isn’t that recipe! 🙂

 Remember to Savor the Flavor!

-For a list of link parties in which I participate weekly, click on “Link Parties” on the menu header bar or scroll down the right sidebar.
+For a list of Link Parties in which I participate, click on “Link Parties” on the menu header bar or scroll down the right sidebar.